ansible-network/network-engine/README.md

 ## Functions

 This section provides a list of the available functions that are included in this role.
-Any of the provided functions can be implemented in Ansibel playbooks directly.
-To use a particular function, please see the `docs` link assoicated with the function.
+Any of the provided functions can be implemented in Ansible playbooks directly.
+To use a particular function, please see the `docs` link associated with the function.

 * `cli` [[source]](https://github.com/ansible-network/network-engine/blob/devel/tasks/cli.yaml) [[docs]](https://github.com/ansible-network/network-engine/blob/devel/docs/tasks/cli.md).

-## Devleoper Guide
+## Developer Guide

 - [How to use](https://github.com/ansible-network/network-engine/blob/devel/docs/user_guide/README.md)
 - [Parser Directives](https://github.com/ansible-network/network-engine/blob/devel/docs/directives/parser_directives.md)